TheBroMoe/indubitable-search/README.md

 TODO:

-5. Create CLI class
-6. Look into GUI design
+* Look into GUI design
-7. Reach out to people to make potential extension
+* Reach out to people to make potential extension